bigscience-workshop/lam/README.md

 # Libraries, Archives and Museums (LAM)

-Initiative to create an open source, community resource of LAM datasets.
+🤗 Hugging Face x 🌸 BigScience initiative to create an open source, community resource of LAM datasets.